ros2/demos/quality_of_service_demo/README.md

 ## Deadline

-`quality_of_service_demo/deadline` demonstrates messages not meeting their required deadline.

-The application requires an argument a `deadline_duration` - this is the maximum acceptable time (in positive integer milliseconds) between messages published on the topic.
-A `deadline_duration` of `0` means that there is no deadline, so the application will act as a standard Talker/Listener pair.

-The publisher in this demo will pause publishing periodically, which will print deadline expirations from the subscriber.

-Run `quality_of_service_demo/deadline -h` for more usage information.
+This demo shows how deadline can be used to enforce a maximum duration between messages.

+The demo creates a talker and listener with the provided deadline duration (in milliseconds).
+The talker will go through periods of publishing messages regularly and pausing publishing.

+When the talker pauses publishing, you should see logs from both the talker and listener that the deadline has been missed.

+For usage, run `ros2 run quality_of_service_demo_py deadline -h`

 Examples:
 * `ros2 run quality_of_service_demo_cpp deadline 600 --publish-for 5000 --pause-for 2000` _or_
 * `ros2 run quality_of_service_demo_py deadline 600 --publish-for 5000 --pause-for 2000`
   * The publisher will publish for 5 seconds, then pause for 2 - deadline events will start firing on both participants, until the publisher comes back.
 * `ros2 run quality_of_service_demo_cpp deadline 600 --publish-for 5000 --pause-for 0` _or_
 * `ros2 run quality_of_service_demo_py deadline 600 --publish-for 5000 --pause-for 0`
   * The publisher doesn't actually pause, no deadline misses should occur.

 ## Lifespan

-`quality_of_service_demo/lifespan` demonstrates messages being deleted from a publisher's outgoing queue once their configured lifespan expires.
+This demo shows how lifespan can be used to drop old messages from a publisher's outgoing queue.

-The application requires an argument `lifespan_duration` - this is the maximum time (in positive integer milliseconds) that a message will sit in the publisher's outgoing queue.
+The demo creates a talker and listener with the provided lifespan duration (in milliseconds).

-The publisher in this demo will publish a preset number of messages, then stop publishing.
+The talker will publish a preset number of messages, then stop publishing.
-A subscriber will start subscribing after a preset amount of time and may receive _fewer_ backfilled messages than were originally published, because some message can outlast their lifespan and be removed.

-Run `lifespan -h` for more usage information.
+The listener will subscribe after a preset duration (in milliseconds).
+The number of messages the listener receieves depends on the the lifespan setting and how long the listener takes to subscribe.

+For usage, run `ros2 run quality_of_service_demo_py lifespan -h`

 Examples:
 * `ros2 run quality_of_service_demo_cpp lifespan 1000 --publish-count 10 --subscribe-after 3000` _or_
 * `ros2 run quality_of_service_demo_py lifespan 1000 --publish-count 10 --subscribe-after 3000`
   * After a few seconds, you should see (approximately) messages 4-9 printed from the subscriber.
   * The first few messages, with 1 second lifespan, were gone by the time the subscriber joined after 3 seconds.
 * `ros2 run quality_of_service_demo_cpp lifespan 4000 --publish-count 10 --subscribe-after 3000` _or_
 * `ros2 run quality_of_service_demo_py lifespan 4000 --publish-count 10 --subscribe-after 3000`
   * After a few seconds, you should see all of the messages (0-9) printed from the subscriber.
   * All messages, with their 4 second lifespan, survived until the subscriber joined.

 ## Liveliness

-`quality_of_service_demo/liveliness` demonstrates notification of liveliness changes, based on different Liveliness configurations.

-The application requires an argument `lease_duration` that specifies how often (in milliseconds) an entity must "check in" to let the system know it's alive.
+This demo shows how liveliness can be used by publishers to notify subscriptions that they are "alive".

+The demo creates a talker and listener with the provided liveliness lease duration (in milliseconds).
-The publisher in this demo will assert its liveliness based on passed in options, and be stopped after some amount of time.
+The talker will assert its liveliness based on passed in options, and be stopped after some amount of time.
+If talker does not notify the listener that it is alive within the lease duration, then you should see liveliness change events on the screen.

-When using `AUTOMATIC` liveliness policy, the publisher is deleted at this time, in order to stop all automatic liveliness assertions in the rmw implementation - therefore only the Subscription will receive a Liveliness event for `AUTOMATIC`.
+With the default `AUTOMATIC` liveliness policy, the publisher is stopped by deleting the talker in order to stop all automatic liveliness assertions in the rmw implementation.
-For `MANUAL` liveliness policies, the publisher's assertions are stopped, as well as its message publishing.
-Publishing a message implicitly counts as asserting liveliness, so publishing is stopped in order to allow the Liveliness lease to lapse.
-Therefore in the `MANUAL` policy types, you will see Liveliness events from both publisher and Subscription (in rmw implementations that implement this feature).

-Run `quality_of_service_demo/liveliness -h` for more usage information.
+Therefore, only the listener will receive a liveliness change event for `AUTOMATIC`.
+With a liveliness policy of `MANUAL_BY_TOPIC`, the publisher is stopped by no longer publishing messages.
+Therefore, both the talker and listener will receive liveliness change events for `MANUAL_BY_TOPIC` (if the rmw implementation supports this feature).

+For usage, run `ros2 run quality_of_service_demo_py liveliness -h`

 Examples:
 * `ros2 run quality_of_service_demo_cpp liveliness 1000 --kill-publisher-after 2000` _or_
 * `ros2 run quality_of_service_demo_py liveliness 1000 --kill-publisher-after 2000`
   * After 2 seconds, the publisher will be killed, and the subscriber will receive a callback 1 second after that notifying it that the liveliness has changed.

 ## Incompatible QoS Offered/Requested

-`quality_of_service_demo/incompatible_qos` demonstrates notification from a publisher and a subscriber upon discovering each other that they are not compatible.

-The application requires an argument `incompatible_qos_policy_name` that specifies which QoS policy should be made incompatible between the publisher and subscriber as an example.

-The publisher in this demo will publish 5 messages, but also output a notification stating that its offered QoS is incompatible with the subscriber that is also created by this demo.
+This demo shows how your program can be notified when an publisher and a subscription detect that they have incompatible QoS settings.
+If a publisher and subscription have incompatible QoS settings, then they will not be able to communicate.

-The subscriber in this demo will similarly output a notification stating that its requested QoS is incompatible with the QoS offered by the publisher.
+The demo creates a talker and listener such that they have incompatible QoS settings.

-Run `quality_of_service_demo/incompatible_qos -h` for more usage information.
+Both the talker and listener should output a notification regarding the incompatible QoS settings.

+For usage, run `ros2 run quality_of_service_demo_py incompatible_qos -h`

 Examples:
 * `ros2 run quality_of_service_demo_cpp incompatible_qos durability` _or_
 * `ros2 run quality_of_service_demo_py incompatible_qos durability`

 ## Interactive Quality of Service Demos